 Asset Allocation Helps Smooth Ups and Downs

 Spreading your savings among asset classes helps reduce the ups and downs in your account.
 Asset classes perform differently at different times.
 If you save money in different asset classes, you may find that the highs in one class balance out the lows of another, smoothing bumps in your account balance.
-Of course, there are no guarantees in investing, but asset allocation is a sound principle for building and protecting your retirement savings.
+Please note that while asset allocation does not guarantee a profit or protect against investment loss; it is a sound principle helping to build and protect your retirement savings.

 Your Choices May Depend on Your Comfort with Risk